35 Amazing Things to Do in the City of Kalamazoo

-What to do in Kalamazoo With Kids
+What to do in Kalamazoo MI

 Yes, there really is a Kalamazoo.

-While catchy for song lyrics (ask Bob Seger), Kalamazoo is also a real place with a vibrant, diverse community.
+While catchy for song lyrics (ask Bob Seger), Kalamazoo is a real place with a vibrant, diverse community.
 Whether looking to get outside, visit a museum or find a new place to eat or play, this college town offers a welcoming place for families to live.

 HISTORY: Bronson Park (named after founder Titus Bronson) is a favorite stop among families.
 Abraham Lincoln gave a speech in Bronson Park in 1856.